jiny419/Stealth_drone/README.md

 ## K-SW summer programm

 ### Approach
+- Build a completely autonomous drone requiring NO RF transmission or receipt to be able to fly autonomously on a pre-programmed course.
+Be invisible and invulnerable to RF based CUAS systems.
+This is a challenge project for development of red team/blue team counter UAV development.
 - solve the Stealth problem related to Vision by Algorithm
 - try yo make drone which flights autonomousley(without manual control)

+### Process
+  1. Learn how to fly a drone by manipulating it
+  2. Make a drone
+  3. Learn about Pixhawk and setting up required environment
+  4. Learn “How to move drone with radio frequency by receiver and transmitter”
+  5. Test with pixhawk and simulator then drive the drone
+  6. Set up a Raspberry pi for drone&#39;s flight
+  7. Try to make drone which flights autonomously (without manual control)

+    7-1.
+Make drone floats
+    7-2.
+Make drone move
+    7-3.
+Equip Sensors and check connection
+    7-4.
+Apply driving algorithms
+  8. Test driving for finding optimize algorithm
+  9. Apply stealth algorithms
 ### Using Pixhawk
 <p>
   <img src="image/pixhawk.png", width="700">